okta/okta-signin-widget/README.md

 #### Using the Okta CDN

-Loading our assets directly from the CDN is a good choice if you want an easy way to get started with the widget, don't already have an existing build process that leverages [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) for external dependencies, or for any other reason don't want to bundle the Sign-in Widget into your application.
+Loading our assets directly from the CDN is a good choice if you want an easy way to get started with the Widget, don't already have an existing build process that leverages [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) for external dependencies, or any other reason where you don't want to bundle the Sign-in Widget into your application.

 The standard bundle (`okta-sign-in.min.js`) includes support for both [Classic Engine][] and the [Identity Engine][].
 It also includes a [polyfill][] to ensure compatibility with older browsers such as IE11.
 If your application doesn't need to support IE11, you can include the `no-polyfill` bundle instead to decrease the loading time for first-time users.